costikid/poemly/README.md

 }
 ```

 As a response, you will get a token.
-Remember to include this bearer token to make other requests
+Remember to include this bearer token to make other requests.

 ### Post a poem